-If you take an unpaid leave of absence that qualifies under the FMLA, you may continue medical, dental, and vision coverage for yourself and your spouse (same- or opposite-gender)/civil union partner/domestic partner and/or dependent children and continue participating in the Health Care Spending Account (HCSA) or Limited Purpose Health Care Spending Account (LPSA) as long as you continue to contribute your share of the cost of coverage during the leave.
+If you take an unpaid leave of absence that qualifies under the FMLA, you may continue medical, dental and vision coverage for yourself and your spouse/partner and/or dependent children and continue participating in the Health Care Spending Account (HCSA) or Limited Purpose Health Care Spending Account (LPSA) as long as you continue to contribute your share of the cost of coverage during the leave.
 Your monthly contributions during a leave are made on an after-tax basis.
-You will be billed directly for them and failure to pay the billed amount will result in a loss of coverage.
+You will be billed directly for them, and failure to pay the billed amount will result in a loss of coverage.